 You can also contact one of the University’s procured photographers who also works with film:

 Filming research news

 If you have tips about research or innovation news for which film could reinforce the news value, contact Johan Nyman, details above.
-Johan produce videos of research news mainly intended for international media.
+The departmend News and Media Relations at Corporate Communications produce videos of research news mainly intended for international media.

 Tips for producing your own material

 - Lund University’s graphic profile also applies to film production.
-To facilitate your work, there are prepared Photoshop templates for things like names and film intro/title pages.
-The templates are available for download in the Image and Media Bank, where you can also download the University’s presentation film.
+To facilitate your work, there are prepared Photoshop templates for things like name tags, film outro and title pages.
+The templates are available for download in the Image and Media Bank, where you can also download video clips for your work as well as the University’s presentation film.

-Go to the Image and Media Bank to download clips and templates for names and film intro
+Go to the Image and Media Bank to download clips and templates for film production

 Audio files specially produced for use in Lund University videos are also available – they can be used as background, for breaks in spoken commentary, or as a complement to images and text with no narration at all.